Aeroflot is Russia’s de facto national carrier and largest airline.

 - Aeroflot supports the Train of Hope, a national charity action for orphans, by providing free air transportation for prospective adoptive parents.

 - Throughout its history, Aeroflot has traditionally supported sports.
 It has the status of General Partner of the Russian Olympic Committee and Official Carrier of the Russian Olympic Team.
-It is the official carrier for Russia’s national football team and the Russian national basketball teams.
-The company is a partner of the Russian Football Union and the Volleyball Federation of Russia.
-Aeroflot sponsors the Russian Cycling Federation, the Russian Federation of Acrobatic Rock’n’Roll, and the Russian Golf Association.
-In 2013, Aeroflot became the official carrier of Manchester United football club.
+It is the official carrier for Russia’s national football team and the Russian national basketball teams, an official partner of the Russian national table tennis team.
+The company sponsors the Russian Football Union, the Volleyball Federation of Russia, the Russian Cycling Federation, the Russian Boxing Federation, the All-Russian Federation of DanceSport and Acrobatic Rock’n’Roll, the Russian Rugby Federation and the Russian Golf Association.
+It is the official carrier of CSKA Moscow professional football club and CSKA Moscow professional basketball club.
 The company sponsors the world’s top open chess tournament, the Aeroflot Open.

 - Russia’s Ministry for Extraordinary Situations (EMERCOM).
 Aeroflot works closely with the Russian government to provide aid and evacuation services to people affected by conflict or natural disasters.